jenniesun/Optical-Character-Recognition/README.md

 # Optical Character Recognition
 - This project aims to envision a solution to real-time street recognition problem, which can have impactful applications including but not limited to: assisting the visually impaired and auto-pilot vehicle systems.

+Previous approaches for text detection and information extraction with Optical Character Recognition (OCR) techniques have already achieved promising performances across various applications.
+However, open source text recognition softwares, such as Tesseract, tends to fall short when recognizing natural scene text-based images.
+In this work, we propose a pipeline that combines a tuned convolutional neural network (CNN) model (LeNet) and an existing deep learning model (OpenCV’s EAST text detector), which yields relatively accurate text detection and localization results for street sign images.
+This pipeline performs text localization, character segmentation, and character classification from input text-based images, and outputs recognized digital text as the results.
+When further combined with a text-to-speech program, this pipeline can potentially provide people who are blind or visually impared with the technology and ability to recognize and read street signs.

 ![](example.jpg)
 ## OCR Pipeline Architecture